 Then she gave the king a gift of 9,000 pounds of gold, great quantities of spices, and precious jewels.
 Never before had there been spices as fine as those the queen of Sheba gave to King Solomon.
 King Solomon gave the queen of Sheba whatever she asked for—gifts of greater value than the gifts she had given him.
 Then she and all her attendants returned to their own land.
 (1 Kings 10:1-13)

 Centuries after this event took place, Jesus himself reflected on this famous, historic visit made by the Queen of Sheba.
-Only He used it as an illustration to show the sorry state of a corrupt generation who refused to acknowledge Him as the Christ.
+He made a parallel between the Queen and Himself.
+He used it as an illustration to show the sorry state of the corrupt generation who refused to acknowledge Him as the Christ.
 Jesus contrasted the Queen of Sheba's desire to sit and listen to King Solomon, with those who refused to come and listen to Him.

 "The Queen of Sheba will also stand up against this generation on judgment day and condemn it, for she came from a distant land to hear the wisdom of Solomon.
 Now someone greater than Solomon is here—but you refuse to listen."
-(Matthew 12:42).
+(The words of Jesus, Matthew 12:42).

 No comments: